wp-plugins/wangguard/readme.txt

  * Free API key for personal use
  * Free to everyone for a limited time!
+ * Clean your installation of unwanted users and sploggers.
+ * Centralized database of sploggers.
  * Configure from Admin panel
  * Valid HTML
  * I18n language translation support